-I moved away from my hometown when I was fresh out of high school and only a few years ago I went back and took a walk through the park and checked out the sledding hill.
-It wasn't the scary, thrill seekers hill I remembered it to be from my childhood.
-Life is funny that way, but although the hill looks tiny now, I will forever have special memories of winter days spent sledding.
+I moved away from my hometown when I was fresh out of high school and a couple years ago I went back and took a walk through the park during wintertime to check out the sledding hill.
+It wasn't the scary, thrill seekers hill that I remembered it to be from my childhood.
+Life is funny that way, but although the hill looks tiny to me now, I will forever have special memories of winter days spent sledding.
 The kind of memories I want for my son to have and so whenever there's enough snow, we pack up and head out to hunt for the best local sledding hills.

 These are some of the fun sledding hills we've discovered along with a couple that have been suggested to us.

 - Recreation Park has a nice hill behind the tennis courts.
 The park is located on Beethoven and Seminary Streets on the West Side.